ahme-dev/htswap/README.md

 - **History Support**: Browser back/forward buttons will work seamlessly, without reloading
 - **Progressive Enhancement**: Anchors and forms can be opted opted in by a single attribute
 - **Loading States**: Loading state can be styled through `aria-busy="true"`
-- **NoJS Usable**: If JS is turned off, your anchors and forms will work as normal
+- **Graceful Degradation**: If JS is turned off, your anchors and forms will work as normal

 ## 📦 Installation